AindreaAjax/ML_Introduction/Statistics/Theory/05_Probability_distribution_functions_PDFs.md

 Due to the nature of continuous random variables, the probability that a continuous random variable will take on a particular value is zero.
 This is because there are an infinite number of possible values, and the probability of any one value occurring is infinitesimally small.
 This is why PDF is defined as the probability density rather than the probability itself.

-**Note:** Probability density function (PDF) should not be confused with probability distribution function (PDFs).
+**Note:** Probability density function (PDF) should not be confused with probability distribution functions (PDFs).
 "Probability Distribution Functions" is a broader term that encompasses the concept of probability distributions for both discrete and continuous random variables, while "Probability Density Function" is a specific term used only for continuous random variables to describe the probability distribution in terms of densities over intervals.

 Example: If X represents the height of individuals in a population, the PDF tells you how likely it is for an individual's height to be within a specific range (e.g., between 5 feet and 6 feet).